cruftyoldsysadmin/documentation/CommandLineInterface.md

       "signatureValue": "IOmA4R7TfhkYTYW8...CBMq2/gi25s="
       }
     }
-  ],
-  "signature": {
-    "type": "RsaSignature2016",
-    "created": "2016-02-08T16:02:20",
-    "creator": "FnYJYh4LBYqoVcAHHYiZK6#key/1",
-    "signatureValue": "IOmA4R7TfhkYTYW8...CBMq2/gi25s="
+  ]
 }

-}

 ```
 ### Submit a Claim Set

-The loggned in user submits a Claim Set to the DIX contract.
+The loggned in agent submits a Claim Set to the DIX contract.
 Before the claim set is accepted a number of checks are done:
 * The issuer of the claimSet is validated against the DIX contract to ensure they may submit claims
 * Each claim is validated to ensure that it conforms to template registered for this DIX contract
 * The signatures of each individual claim is verified against the issuer for that claim.